 “What’re you boys up to this summer?” their mother asked once they’d all sat down again.
 The boyfriend perked up, like he really wanted to hear the answer.

 “Déjà vu,” Cody remarked, and giggled.
-Everybody was looking at him wobbling in his chair.
-Will arched his eyebrows at him.
+Everybody looked at him.
 Cody pressed his fork into his mashed potatoes and decided not to talk anymore.

-“It’s great!”
-Will grinned.
-“I get benefits, too.
-All the waffles you can cram down your gullet.
+“Oh, it’s a real scream!” he exclaimed.
+“He gets benefits—all the waffles you can cram down your gullet.
 Mountains of waffles.
-Forget ‘House.’
-It’s a verifiable Waffle Mansion!”
+Forget ‘House’—it’s a verifiable Waffle Mansion!”